Enterprise AI Architecture (EAA)

 Pillar 1 — AI Strategy

-Why should AI exist here?
+Why should AI exist here at all?

-Pillar 2 — Defining Work (WSOD)
+Pillar 2 — Defining Work

-What work actually exists?
+What work actually exists here?

 Pillar 3 — Capability-First Development

-Can this unit of work execute reliably?
+Can this unit of work execute reliably and repeatedly?

-Contract-defined, observable, testable capabilities validated against baseline execution.
+Creates contract-defined, observable, testable capabilities validated against baseline execution.

 Pillar 4 — AI Core Applications

-Is this intelligence reusable infrastructure?
+Is this intelligence reusable enough to become enterprise infrastructure?

 Pillar 5 — Interfaces